DestroyerBlocked/Blooket-hacks-48/README.md

 AND ALSO PLEASE DONT TYPE javascript: IN THE BOOKMARK IF NOT THE CHEAT WONT ACTIVATE BECAUSE I ALREADY PUT javascript: IN THE SCRIPT

-but if you want the all blooks perm you need to inspect so lol.
+BUT the bookmarklet method only works for addtokens so the rest you need to do inspect.

 cool scripts:https://github.com/shenkeYT/blooket-hack